FoundryVTT MCP Server - v0.11.0

 A Model Context Protocol (MCP) server that integrates with FoundryVTT, allowing AI assistants to interact with your tabletop gaming sessions.
 Query actors, roll dice, generate content, and manage your game world through natural language.

-• 🎲 Dice Rolling - Roll dice with standard RPG notation
+• Dice Rolling - Roll dice with standard RPG notation

 • Node.js 18+

-• FoundryVTT server running and accessible
+• FoundryVTT server running with an active world

 • MCP-compatible AI client (Claude Desktop, etc.)

-🧙♂️ Interactive Setup Wizard:
+Interactive Setup Wizard:

 git clone <repository-url>